 ‘From circumstantial evidence it therefore appears that the pre-Vedic religion of India consisted of the cult of Mother Goddess, worship of linga and yoni, sexual dualism… All these principles stood in reciprocal relation, being components of an undifferentiated religious and ritualistic complex, which subsequently came to be known as the Tantric tradition.’5

-What most scholars, archeologists, and anthropologists6 are clear on is that the arrival of the male-dominated Aryan Vedics within the Indus Valley occurred when Tantra was already live and kicking, and marked the process of synthesis, whereby Tantra influenced those Vedas originating in India and not vise versa as some scholars have argued.7 The orthodox Vedics assimilated those practices that were conducive to their patriarchal traditions, and diluted, discarded, even oppressed more esoteric techniques including emphasis on the feminine.
+What most scholars, archeologists, and anthropologists6 are clear on is that the arrival of the male-dominated Aryan Vedics within the Indus Valley occurred when Tantra was already live and kicking, and marked the process of synthesis, whereby Tantra influenced those Vedas originating in India and not vice versa as some scholars have argued.7 The orthodox Vedics assimilated those practices that were conducive to their patriarchal traditions, and diluted, discarded, even oppressed more esoteric techniques including emphasis on the feminine.

 As Bjonnes highlights, ‘Women, according to many Vedic injunctions were considered too low to study and teach the scriptures.
 Indeed, it was only a few years ago a famous religious authority, the Shankaracharya of Sumerpeeth Kanchi, declared that women should not recite the Vedas.
 “Such religious practices would be detrimental to their health and prevent them from having healthy babies,” he claimed.
 Tantric teachings, on the other hand, have always been against the caste system and have generally held women in high regard.
 Indeed, it is inconceivable that an authority on Tantra would ever warn women from studying the scriptures.’8